k8stopologyawareschedwg/logtracr/DESIGN.md

-# Taming the scheduler logging
+# A flight recorder for logs
 Owner: fromani@redhat.com

 ## Summary